tinkercademy-bootcamp/chat-project-mayankgoel2005/exercise-2/README.md

 - Where do you find the spec for the HTTP protocol?
   - In the RFC documents published by the IETF
 - What about HTTPS?
 Is there a spec for that protocol?
   - Yes, HTTPS is specified as HTTP over TLS.
-The specifications for HTTPS can be found in the [RFC 9110](https://www.rfc-editor.org/info/rfc9110) for HTTP
+The HTTPS specifications can be found in the [RFC 9110](https://www.rfc-editor.org/info/rfc9110)

 ## Introduction to C++ and Sockets Programming

 - Read the code in `src/`
 - Are there any bugs in this code?
+  - Yes, `tcp_echo_client.cc` should have `message.size()+1` in line 49
 - What can you do to identify if there are bugs in the code?
+  - Run gdb or the debugger on my IDE

 ## Refactoring: Extract Function

 - What is different in this code compared to exercise-1?
+  - This code is more modular
 - Is this code better or worse than exercise-1?
+  - This code is easier to read and debug
 - What are the tradeoffs compared to exercise-1?
+  - I think that would be that number of lines of code is larger, though I wouldnt really count it as a bad thing.
+Also, I would need to jump through multiple functions to get an idea of what's happening
 - Are you able to spot any mistakes or inconsistencies in the changes?
+  - Not that I could find

 ## Thinking About Performance